dashaunn/astrocosm/README.md

 ### Project Tracker
 <a href="https://trello.com/b/JaVSRlct/liftoff-project">ASTROCOSM Project Tracker</a>
 ### Future Features
-- Downloadable Chart Information 💾: Users will be able to download and read information about signs and planets, which are important elements of astrology.
+- Downloadable chart information 💾: Users will be able to download and read information about signs and planets, which are important elements of astrology.
-- Full Chart calculation 🗺️: When users submit their their birth information form, they receive a full chart of their placements (ie. moon, ascendant, mercury)
+- Full chart calculation 🗺️: When users submit their their birthday info to the calculator, they will receive a full chart that shows all of their placements (e.g., moon, ascendant, and mercury).
-- Moon Phase Information w/ Suggested TODOs 🌕: Users will be able to see the moon's current phase, and be suggested a task based on that phase.
+- Moon phase information with suggested TODOs 🌕: Users will be able to see the moon's current phase, and be suggested a task based on that phase.